-I left WA for Connecticut in 2005 and focused on my teaching.
-At Middlesex I have taught General Biology 1 (Intro Cell biology) and General Biology 2 (Organismal Biology), Zoology, and Introduction to Biology (a non-majors course).
-I have been the Academic Advising coordinator, served on the college council and curriculum committee and am now the Biotechnology coordinator.
+I came to Connecticut in 2005 and focused on my teaching.
+At Middlesex, I have taught General Biology 1 (Intro Cell biology), General Biology 2 (Organismal Biology), Zoology, and Introduction to Biology (a non-majors course).
+I have been the Academic Advising coordinator, served on the college council and curriculum committee and am now the biotechnology coordinator.

 In addition to my academic pursuits, I have been an active mountaineer, rock climber, mountain biker, and trail runner.
 Recently I have been focused on the half marathon and continue to improve my times each year.
 My goal is to qualify for the Boston Marathon.
 Last year, I missed the qualification time by one minute.